 How to Maintain Your Hydraulic Log Splitter

-A properly maintained hydraulic log splitter means faster yard waste clean-up and a well-kept lawn.
-Use the following log splitter maintenance tips to ensure your machine continues to run smoothly and efficiently all season long.
+A properly maintained hydraulic log splitter will allow you to split cord after cord of wood safely and efficiently.
+Use the following log splitter maintenance tips to ensure your machine continues to run smoothly and efficiently all year long.

-Fill hydraulic fluid.
-When hydraulic fluid is low in your log splitter, your machine will have noticeably less power.
+When hydraulic fluid is low in your log splitter, the machine will operate with noticeably less power.
 To add the appropriate amount of hydraulic fluid, you must first remove the oil filling plug.
-Then fill the hydraulic fluid until it is three-fourths full.
+Then, fill with hydraulic fluid until the reservoir is three-fourths full.

-Sharpen the blades.
-When it's time to sharpen the blades on your hydraulic log splitter, use a coarse metal file to sharpen any dull areas, and repair chips and nicks in the blade.
-To sharpen the point of the blade, smooth down the sides of the bade to reform the sharp point.
+If you notice any dull areas, chips or nicks in the hydraulic log splitter blade, sharpen it with a coarse metal file.
+Use the file to smooth down the sides of the blade to reform the sharp point.
 Then, run a fine metal file along the edge of the blade to finish the process.

-Avoid damage from water and mold by storing your hydraulic log splitter in a dry storage area.
-A shed or garage is the perfect option if the building unit stays dry throughout the year.
-Cover your machine with a water-proof tarp for extra protection..
+A shed or garage is the perfect option to store your machine to avoid water damage and rust if of course the building unit stays dry throughout the year.
+Cover your machine with a water-proof tarp for extra protection.